Krosscoin/KSSExplorerLite/README.md

 yarn start
 ```

-Your browser will open local version of Waves Explorer automatically.
+Your browser will open local version of KSS Explorer automatically.

 ## Build